geoschem/gcpy/docs/source/Getting-Started-with-GCPy.rst

 .. attention::

-   We recommend that you use Conda 4.12.0 or earlier to install GCPy and its dependencies.
+   You must use Conda 4.12.0 or earlier to install GCPy and its dependencies.
 Newer versions of Conda than this will install Python package versions that are incompatible with GCPy.
 See :ref:`Installing Conda 4.12.0 with Miniconda <conda412_install>` below.

    In the future we hope to be able to resolve this installation issue so that you can use the latest Conda version.

-If Conda is not already installed, we recommend using :program:`Miniconda` to install Conda 4.12.0.
+If Conda is not already installed, you must use :program:`Miniconda` to install Conda 4.12.0.
 Miniconda is a minimal installer for Conda that generally includes many fewer packages in the base environment than are available for download.
 This provides a lightweight Conda installation from which you can create custom Python environments with whatever Python packages you wish to use, including an environment with GCPy dependencies.

 .. _conda412_install: